How to use RDP with 2FA

 RDP session timeout

-Many RDP services are set up with a short timeout: the RDP service or login will close or quit, if left idle for 10 minutes or so.
+Maybe some intervening firewall device drops idle connections, or maybe the RDP service is set with a short timeout: the RDP service will quit if left idle for a while.
 If this annoys you, then read below on how to avoid (and have relaxing coffee breaks).

 www.maths.usyd.edu.au/u/psz/pc/keepalive.bat